sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 authorization_endpoint

 >    REQUIRED.
-The fully qualified URL of the OpenID Provider's authorization endpoint defined by [[RFC6749]].
+The fully qualified URL of the OpenID Provider's authorization endpoint as defined by [[RFC6749]].

 token_endpoint

 >    REQUIRED.
-The fully qualified URL of the server's token endpoint defined by [[RFC6749]].
+The fully qualified URL of the server's token endpoint as defined by [[RFC6749]].

 introspection_endpoint

 >    OPTIONAL.
-The fully qualified URL of the server's introspection endpoint defined by OAuth Token Introspection.
+The fully qualified URL of the server's introspection endpoint as defined by "OAuth 2.0 Token Introspection" [[RFC7662]].

 revocation_endpoint

 >    OPTIONAL.
-The fully qualified URL of the server's revocation endpoint defined by OAuth Token Revocation.
+The fully qualified URL of the server's revocation endpoint defined by "OAuth 2.0 Token Revocation" [[rfc7009]].

 jwks_uri

 >    REQUIRED.
 The fully qualified URI of the server's public key in JWK Set format.
-For verifying the signatures on the id_token.
+For verifying the signatures on tokens and responses and for encrypting requests to the server

 scopes_supported

 >    REQUIRED.
-The list of scopes, including iGov scopes, the server supports.
+The list of scopes the server supports.

 claims_supported